 Israeli General’s Body Recovered

-The army said today it had recovered the bodies of Brig.
-Gen. Tal Shmuel Eldar, 45, one of the highest-ranking Israeli officers ever killed in a military air accident, and 2nd Lt.
-Ilan Gur, 20.
-Gur earned his wings less than two months ago.
+Brig.
+Gen. Tal Shmuel Eldar, 45, was one of the highest-ranking Israeli air force officers ever to be killed in a military air accident, according to the army.

-The pilot of the other helicopter said he saw the Cobra's tail shaking before it suddenly swerved hard, lost speed and ``fell apart.''
-He spoke on Israel TV.
+The pilot of another helicopter flying nearby said he initially saw the Cobra’s tail shaking.
+Then it suddenly swerved hard, lost speed and ``fell apart,″ he said on Israel TV.

-Eldar was on the military committee that investigated the crash a year ago of two helicopters carrying troops to Lebanon, which killed 73 soldiers.
+Eldar was on the military committee that investigated the crash a year ago of two helicopters carrying troops to Lebanon that killed 73 soldiers.